benediktwerner/FTL-Multiverse-Judge-Boon-Selector-Mod/README.md

 ## Compatibility with other Multiverse addons

-Currently, boons from Forgotten Races, Forgotten Diamonds, Insurrection+ Selection (IPS), Forgemaster, and C&C Weapons: Renegade Collection are supported.
+Currently, boons from Forgotten Races, Forgotten Diamonds, Insurrection+ Selection (IPS), Forgemaster, C&C Weapons: Renegade Collection, and FTL: Fishier Than Light are supported.

 For this to work properly, make Judge Boon Selector is patched after them i.e. is lower in the patch order in Slipstream.